 Legal siblings of currently enrolled students will be guaranteed enrollment when they enter JRCS as pre-K students.
 Sibling means a biologically or legally related brother or sister of a child.
 This does not include children who live together but aren’t legally siblings.
 While we would love for families to stay together throughout their school journey, this is not always possible due to limited classroom space.

 What grades does the school offer?

 Pre-K, Kindergarten, 1st, 2nd, 3rd, 4th, & 5th grades are offered at the elementary school.
-6th grade will be offered off site at the Myriad Gardens beginning in the 2018-19 school year.
-An additional middle school grade will be added each year thereafter.
+6th grade is offered off-site at the Myriad Gardens.
+An additional middle school grade will be added each year.

 Will transportation be provided?